The Pantry provides organic fertilizers and microbial inoculants to organic gardeners across Canada.

-Nutrient uptake by plants from foliar feeding with these liquids can be 8 - 20 times more efficient than from the soil and it is much more fast-acting, so it is my focus when fertilizing the lawn and garden.
+Nutrient uptake by plants from foliar feeding with these liquids can be several times more efficient than from the soil and it is more fast-acting, so that’s my focus when fertilizing the lawn and garden.

-The ultimate goal of sustainable horticultural practices is to create a closed system that doesn’t require inputs from off site.
+The ultimate goal of sustainable horticultural practices is to create a closed system that doesn’t require inputs from off-site.

 I spent a considerable amount of time debating the environmental merits of starting this business, with regards to both “stealing” from other ecosystems in order to improve ours and also the impacts associated with transportation of the products.

 That being said, I thoroughly investigate every product that I carry and I do not make decisions lightly.

 I hope you enjoy this website and please contact me with any questions, as I can’t possibly cover all there is to know about these products within these pages.